swapnilbehere/Solitare/README.md

-# Klondike Solitaire (React + FastAPI)
+# Klondike Solitare (React + FastAPI)

-A fast, modern, hackable Solitaire you can run locally or deploy.
+A fast, modern, hackable Solitare you can run locally or deploy.
 Built with **React** (frontend) and **FastAPI** (backend) with offline fallback, **drag-and-drop**, undo, smart auto-moves, and adaptive pile stacking.

 <p align="center">